DScheglov/ts-cast/docs/1-engine.md

 <font color="red">Note</font>
 > if type `T` allows `null` or/and `undefined` the correspondent values will not be verified with any rule.

-More details avout restrictions are described in [Narrowing Types](./4-restrictions.md)
+More details about restrictions are described in [Narrowing Types](./4-restrictions.md)

 **Arguments**